romsto/Speculative-Decoding/README.md

 ```

 To change the models used, you can change the `target_model_name` and `drafter_model_name` in the `infer.py` file.
+Be careful to change the generate methods to encoder-decoder models if you are using encoder-decoder models.

 ## Did you find any bug?